 Focus on a Specific Business Issue

-If you want to make the blockchain POC framework a success, then you have to start with focusing your real-life problems.
+If you want to make the blockchain POC framework a success, then you have to start with focusing on your real-life problems.
 At the beginning of the theoretical build-up stage when you are looking for a popular sector of deployment, look for a specific issue.

 Furthermore, any problem that your idea can fix would be a big plus from the consumers’ end.
-Many blockchain proof of concept only focuses on the capabilities of the technology only.
+Many blockchain proofs of concept only focuses on the capabilities of the technology only.
 However, they just don’t resolve any new issues or even old issues.

 You might think it’s a matter of common sense; however, there are many companies out there that don’t really use it.